atropos-null/LS/py109/py109_studyguide.md

 ## Python's Memory Model

-Python's design elegantly handles many complex memory management tasks behind the scenes, which makes it accessible but also means it's important to understand what's happening "under the hood."
+Python's design elegantly handles many complex memory management tasks behind the scenes, which makes it accessible but also more mysterious to the user as much more is  "under the hood."

 Python handles memory management automatically through a private heap space.
 The Python memory manager controls memory allocation and deallocation behind the scenes, through a system called **​reference counting**​ combined with **​garbage collection**​:

+1. ​Object Model​: Everything in Python is an object, stored on the heap.
+When you create a variable, you're creating a reference to an object, not the object itself.

-1.  ​Reference Counting​: Python keeps track of how many references point to each object.
+2. ​Reference Counting​: Python keeps track of how many references point to each object.
 When the count drops to zero, the memory is typically freed immediately.

-2.  ​Garbage Collection​: For handling circular references (objects referencing each other), Python has a cycle-detecting garbage collector that runs periodically.
+3. ​Garbage Collection​: For handling circular references (objects referencing each other), Python has a cycle-detecting garbage collector that runs periodically.

-3.  ​Object Model​: Everything in Python is an object, stored on the heap.
-When you create a variable, you're creating a reference to an object, not the object itself.
+4. Object Reuse and Memory Pools: Python uses object pools for small immutable objects like small integers and short strings.
+This means that multiple variables may point to the same object in memory, optimizing memory usage.

-**Object Creation and Storage**
+#### Object Creation and Storage

 When you create an object in Python, several things happen: